funkybooboo/insighthub/packages/workers/README.md

 1. **Action-focused workers**: each worker performs a single, clear task.
 2. **Source-agnostic**: works for both user uploads and external data.
 3. **Scalable**: each worker can scale horizontally independently.
-4. **RAG-agnostic**: the same workers can support Vector RAG, Graph RAG, or Hybrid RAG.
+4. **RAG-agnostic**: same workers can support Vector RAG, Graph RAG, or Hybrid RAG.
 5. **Large document support**: text is streamed, chunked, and processed incrementally to handle arbitrarily large files.

 ---